littlepetal/MTRX2700-Major-Project/README.md

 - The lidar module can be used in conjunction with the serialisation module to continuously print the value of the currently measured distance in a terminal like PuTTY.

 #### Usability
-- First, the user must use 'Init_lidar' so that the variables, interrupts and ports used by the lidar module are initialised and configured as intended, which is:
+- First, the user must use `Init_lidar` so that the variables, interrupts and ports used by the lidar module are initialised and configured as intended, which is:
-  - 'PORT T' as input
+  - `PORT T` as input
   - Enabled timer overflow interrupt
   - Disabled timer fast flag clear all bits
   - Timer prescaler value of 128